 Football in New Zealand

 Football is one of New Zealand's most popular sports.
-With strong ties to the United Kingdom and Europe, it was only natural that football (known nationwide as ‘soccer’ until 2007) would have an impact on the country.
-The capital city Wellington, located at the base of the North Island, is home to New Zealand’s only professional football team, the Wellington Phoenix.
+With strong ties to the United Kingdom and Europe, it was only natural that football (known nationwide as soccer until 2007) would have an impact on the country.
+The capital city Wellington, located at the base of the North Island, is home to New Zealand’s only professional football team; Wellington Phoenix.

-One of the earliest known football clubs in New Zealand is Roslyn Wakari AFC.
-Established in 1888, this Dunedin-based football club celebrated its 125th golden jubilee in 2013 and even preceded the creation of the New Zealand Football Association (NZFC), formed in 1891.
+Two of the earliest known football clubs in New Zealand are Northern AFC and Roslyn Wakari AFC.
+Established in 1888, these Dunedin-based football clubs celebrated 125 years in 2013 and even preceded the creation of the New Zealand Football Association (NZFC), formed in 1891.

 They NZFC became officially affiliated with FIFA in 1948, and was also a founding member of the Oceania Football Confederation, to which it still belongs.
 The governing body became New Zealand Football in 2007.